MattGrayYes/ThymeBomb/README.md

 ==========

 Little reminders on Mac OS X for procrastinators, obsessives, and those who just spend too long on one thing at a time.
+Click one of the time intervals in the menu, and once it has elapsed, a sound will play.
+That's it.

 Download
 --------